Harshith55072/NeuralDocker/README.md

-# NeuralDocker
+# NeuralDocker-CodeBase

-NeuralDocker is a developer toolkit for running AI models locally.
+NeuralDocker is developed as a developer toolkit for running AI models locally.
 It includes pre-built Python scripts, microservices, and model configurations to help you get started quickly.
-The project is still in early stages: features like data generation, QLoRA support, and AWQ library integration are coming soon.
+The project is still in early stages: features like data generation, QLoRA support, and AWQ library integration will be added in the future.

 ---